adamritter/fastgron/README.md

 Linux, Windows: Download the latest binary from [releases](https://github.com/adamritter/fastgron/releases)

-Warning: libcurl support is missing from the released binary, so http / https URLs can't yet be read directly on Windows
+Warning: On Windows libcurl support is missing from the released binary, so http / https URLs can't yet be read directly

 ## Usage